tmcgilchrist/ghuntley/content/live.md

 # support me

+Please follow me on [Twitch](https://twitch.tv/geoffreyhuntley) and [Twitter](https://twitter.com/geoffreyhuntley).
+Tell your friends, as by doing so you'll help prove that there is demand for live coding on twitch and this activity worth doing.

 If you truly appreciate the work do on twitch or in open source, please [buy me a cup coffee](https://www.patreon.com/ghuntley).
 Things that take mental energy just work better with coffee!
 I (almost always) brew my own coffee unless I'm in the city in which case you'll usually find me hanging out at [Espressory](https://www.espressory.com.au/).

 Subs and Bits are also greatly appreciated.
 Anyway, thanks for any support you can offer if you decide to - Geoffrey Huntley